Dook97/avl_trees/README.md

 `avl_next` returns a typed pointer to the next item in `dict`

+Calling next on an item which is not in the structure results in undefined behaviour.

 ### Previous

 `avl_prev` shares the same interface as `avl_next`